karidarenee/MA615-Midterm-Project/README.md

 - year
 - measurement(s)

-2. pdf document
+2. Using R, produce a pdf document presenting results
-3. slides
+3. Using R. produce a presentation using Revealjs
-4. shiny application
+4. Make an R shiny application